A combinatorial approach to the structure of locally inverse semigroups: Presentations for locally inverse semigroups

 A presentation for locally inverse semigroups is a pair $P=\langle X;R\rangle$ where $R$ is a relation on $\wX^+$.
 Let $\mu$ be the congruence on $\wX^+$ generated by $\varepsilon\cup R$.
 The semigroup presented by $P$ is $S=\wX^+/\mu$.
 Clearly $S$ is locally inverse since it is a homomorphic image of the bifree locally inverse semigroup $\wX^+/\varepsilon$.
 We write $S=\LI\langle X;R\rangle$.
 Note that $(xx')\mu=(x\wedge x')\mu$ for all $x\in\oX$.
 Note further that $\mu_m=\mu\cup\{(\iota,\iota)\}$ is a congruence on $\wX^*$ since $R\subseteq \wX^+$.
 It is convenient to consider also the locally inverse monoid $T=\wX^*/\mu_m$, which is precisely $S$ with a new identity element adjoined.
 We denote $T$ by $\LI^1\langle X;R\rangle$.
 Without further comments, throughout this paper, $\mu$ will always represent the congruence generated by $\varepsilon\cup R$ associated with the presentation $P=\langle X;R\rangle$.
 Also, we denote $\mu_m$ just by $\mu$ since no ambiguity will occur.

-There is also another convention we should make to turn the notation used in this paper less cumbersome.
+There is also another convention we introduce to make the notation used in this paper less cumbersome.
 Note that $\wX^*$ acts naturally on $T$, both on the left and on the right, as follows:

 where $ua$ and $au$ represent respectively the elements $(u\mu)a$ and $a(u\mu)$ of $T$.
 Thus, from now on, we will write only $ua$ or $au$ to refer to the elements $(u\mu)a$ and $a(u\mu)$ of $T$.

 Next, we introduce three examples of presentations for locally inverse semigroups.
 The first two examples will be used later to illustrate and explain some of the concepts and results obtained.
 The third example is the `four-spiral semigroup'.
 This semigroup is an important example of an idempotent generated bisimple, non-completely simple, semigroup (see \cite{bmp}).
 Due to its peculiar structure, it is an interesting example to look at and to see how the technique developed in this paper applies to. {\bf Example 1}: Let $X_1=\{x,y\}$,